 1 cup chopped walnuts

 Optional step: Since you will be covering the top with a topping and won’t see it anyway, this step isn’t totally necessary.
-Wrap bottom and sides of 10″ greased springform pan securely with heavy duty foil, to later place it in a large baking or roasting pan with 1 inch of hot water.
+Wrap bottom and sides of 10″ greased springform pan securely with heavy duty foil and place it in a large baking or roasting pan with 1 inch of hot water.

 Make whatever crust you are using, if using.
 Press it on to bottom of greased 10″ springform pan and a little up the sides.